darklotus781/forge-template-mod/README.md

-# Templace Mod
+# Template Mod
-This is a Minecraft Mod for Forge 1.20.
+This is a Minecraft Mod for Forge 1.20.1

 ### Why?
 Stuff and things